Past-release archive of Microsoft Cloud App Security

 - A new File governance action was added that enables you to force a file to Inherit permissions from parent, deleting any unique permissions that were set for the file or folder.
 This file governance action enables you to change your file or folder’s permissions to be inherited from the parent folder.

 - A new user group was added called External.
-This is a default user group that is pre-configured by Cloud App Security to include all users who are not part of your internal domains.
-You can use this user group as a filter, for example you can find activities performed by external users.
+This group is a default user group that is pre-configured by Cloud App Security to include all users who aren't part of your internal domains.
+You can use this user group as a filter.
+For example, you can find activities performed by external users.

 - The Cloud Discovery feature now supports Sophos Cyberoam appliances.

 - SharePoint online and One Drive for Business files were displayed in the File policy report and in the Files page as Internal instead of Private.
-This was corrected.
+This bug was fixed.

 Cloud App Security release 86